 Show them the beauty of the Gospel.
 Tell them your testimony.

 Be a family in the Word, so that when your son starts his family, he has a beautiful model of what family Bible studies look like.

 Nothing with our children is a guarantee this side of heaven, but through prayer and a good foundation, we can give our son’s all the advantages to become a man who seeks God’s Word above all else.

-Kelsey Ferguson is a recovering worrier, a former social worker, a forever wife, and a currently exhausted momma to two.
+Written by Kelsey Ferguson, a recovering worrier, a former social worker, a forever wife, and a currently exhausted momma to two.
 Naturally, she writes about letting go of shame and fear, loving others well (especially, the people in your home), and living free in who God made you to be.
-You can find her at her blog, The Unabashed Life, on Facebook, Pinterest, Twitter, and Instagram.
+She used to blog at The Unabashed Life.
+You can find her on Facebook, Pinterest, Twitter, and Instagram.

 Pray 7 Sample Prayers!